-Public Realm
+Public Realm Standards

-The public realm standards and design guidelines in this chapter serve to implement the General Plan vision for the CDSP area and achieve objectives of the Pasadena Street Design Guide, Pasadena Pedestrian Plan, and Pasadena Master Street Tree Plan.
-To improve the public realm for users of all abilities, and to provide enough space for simultaneous uses of the sidewalk, these standards and guidelines ensure that new developments contribute to the safety, accessibility, and connectivity of their surrounding streetscape network.
+The public realm standards and design guidelines in this chapter serve to implement the General Plan vision for the CDSP area and achieve objectives of the Pasadena Street Design Guide, the Pasadena Master Street Tree Plan, and the City's Complete Streets program.
+To improve the public realm for users of all abilities, and to provide enough space for simultaneous uses of the sidewalk, these standards and guidelines apply universal design principles to ensure that new developments contribute to the safety, accessibility, and connectivity of their surrounding streetscape network.